kroseneg/dreadlock/README.md

 It talks over TCP and supports two commands.
 First, `lock`:

-    lock <key> <timeout>\r\n
+    lock <key> [<timeout>]\r\n

 Issuing `lock` will block the calling client for `timeout` milliseconds until either the key is held exclusively by this client or the timeout elapses.
+If you omit the timeout the command blocks until the lock is aquired, possibly waiting forever.
 Keys must contain only ascii letters and digits.

 The response will be either: